-Y is an integer that specifies the number of threads that are to be used henceforth for parallel execution.
-Prior to this call, the default number of threads is specified by an environment variable named APL_MAX_THREADS.
-If this variable is not set, the default is the number of CPUs that the machine is configured to have.
+Otherwise, Y is an integer that specifies the number of threads that are to be used henceforth for parallel execution.
+Prior to this call, the default number of threads is specified by the environment variable APL_MAX_THREADS.
+If this variable is not set, the default is the number of virtual processors that the machine is configured to have.

-R is the previous value
+R is the previous value.